 Trodelvy® (sacituzumab govitecan-hziy)

-Combination With Pembrolizumab for First-Line Treatment of Patients with mNSCLC
+Combination With Pembrolizumab for 1L Treatment in Patients With mNSCLC

-This document is in response to your request for information regarding Trodelvy® (sacituzumab govitecan-hziy [SG]) and its use in combination with pembrolizumab for first-line (1L) treatment of patients with metastatic non-small cell lung cancer (mNSCLC).
+This document is in response to your request for information regarding the use of Trodelvy® (sacituzumab govitecan-hziy [SG]) in combination with pembrolizumab (pembro) for first-line (1L) treatment in patients with metastatic non-small cell lung cancer (mNSCLC).

 Trodelvy is not indicated for use in patients with mNSCLC.
 The full indication, important safety information, and boxed warnings for neutropenia and diarrhea are available at: